The Association was set up, first and foremost, to create a community for members of the tutoring profession.

-We will very soon have an area of our website where members will be able to ask and answer questions for each other.
+Astute, our member-only platform enables members to interact with one another.
 We know that tutoring can be a lonely existence, and the Association provides an easy way to really feel part of a vibrant and active community.

 Access to information and resources that assist with all aspects of tutoring

-Through our Affiliate network, we can offer members a huge range of resources from discounted books to legal and accountancy services.
+Through our Affiliate Partner Network, we can offer members a range of resources from discounted books to legal and accountancy services, training and more.
 Need a source of inexpensive PII?
 We've got it.
 Need online or printed educational resources?
 They're here.
 Many members find that they get the cost of their subscription back many times over just through the deals our Affiliates have on offer.

-And if you tutor children but are struggling to obtain a DBS check, we can help - and our service is often a lot quicker than going through an agency.
+And if you tutor children but are struggling to obtain a DBS check, we can help.

 Helping to shape the future of the profession